slideflow/slideflow/docs-source/source/layer_activations.rst

 .. image:: boxplot_example.png

-Many other functions are available, as described in the documentation, :class:`slideflow.model.DatasetFeatures`.
+Many other functions are available, as described in the documentation, :class:`slideflow.DatasetFeatures`.

 Features
 --------